deepali-kadway/WagInn-Capstone-Project/README.md

 # WagInn 🐾
 *A Pet-Friendly Stay Booking System*

 WagInn is a web application that allows pet owners to search, book, and manage **pet-friendly stays** with ease.
-It’s designed to simplify the process of finding accommodations that welcome furry companions, making travel stress-free for both owners and pets.
+It is designed to simplify the process of finding accommodations that welcome furry companions, making travel stress-free for both owners and pets.

 ---